- What are EcoTipping Points?

 Twenty-two centuries ago, Archimedes said that, with the right lever and the right place to stand, he could move the world.
 Today, our world needs the right levers more than ever – to tip our planet and its ecological systems back from the brink.

 Day by day, we face torrents of environmental bad news.
-Mother Nature’s running a fever, and she’s striking back at the human race, with storms, droughts and floods of Biblical proportions.
 Experts warn that our natural systems, from rainforests to ocean currents, may be nearing “tipping points,” catastrophic changes that can’t be undone for lifetimes to come.

 It's hard to swim against a current propelled by powerful social and ecological forces.
 It’s cheap and easy to destroy our natural support systems.
 It seems overwhelmingly complicated and costly to save them.